moh-a-abde/Immersion-App/README.md

 - **analysis_options.yaml**: Dart analysis and linting rules.
 - **pubspec.yaml**: Project metadata and dependencies.

-## Contributing
-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new branch:
-   git checkout -b feature/your-feature
-3. Commit your changes:
-   git commit -m "Add new feature"
-4. Push to your branch:
-   git push origin feature/your-feature
-5. Open a Pull Request with a detailed description of your changes.

-For further guidelines, please see the CONTRIBUTING.md file if available.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.

 ## Documentation
 For an in-depth overview of the project architecture, coding standards, testing guidelines, and deployment instructions, please refer to the Documentation section below.